A large decorative light fixture shaped like a question mark with glowing bulbs, set against a dark background.

 Q: What are your credentials?

 A: I graduated from the University of Houston Law Center with a J.D. in 2004.
 I was an assistant and then associate director of admissions at UHLC from 2013-2021, where I read thousands upon thousands of applications in my time there.
 I worked for one admissions cycle as a law admissions consultant for a large, private company, and then I also served as a contract file reader for the University of Florida Law.
+I currently serve as a contract file reader for Suffolk University Law School as well.

-Q: What do your packages cost?
+Q: What is your hourly rate?

 Q: Will you work with people outside of Texas or the U.S.?